onejeuu/sc-file/docs/source/usage/mapcache.rst

    z =  5 × 512 + 256 =  2816
    /tp @s -1280 100 2816

-Minecraft does not load distant regions just because their files exist.
-Teleport to the region, then adjust the height if necessary.

 Use the `Coordinate Calculator`_ when you want a position without calculating it manually.